alenyeh1014/Data-Science-Google-Playstore-Analytics/README.md

 ### Project Objective

 * The purpose of this project is to establish **Exploratory Data Analysis (EDA)** and apply **Machine Learning methodology** for Market Analytics.
-At the same time, I try to uncover the critical factors for user preferences of Google PlayStore.
+At the same time, I uncover and analyze the critical factors for user preferences of Google PlayStore.

 ### Methods Used